 The Simple Oyster Perpetual and Datejust

-Although they do not contain any special features or complications that would make them especially suited to one specific sport of environment, Rolex’s Datejust and Oyster Perpetual lines of watches are the modern incarnations of the original, highly-durable timepieces upon which Rolex built their now-legendary reputation.
+Although they do not contain any special features or complications that would make them especially suited to one specific sport of environment, the Rolex Oyster Perpetual and the Rolex Datejust collection are the modern incarnations of the original, highly-durable timepieces upon which Rolex built their now-legendary reputation.

 Nearly every watch that Rolex currently manufactures has the words “Oyster Perpetual” printed on the dial to denote that the watch is self-winding, and that crown and case-back screw down for water resistance.
 However, one line of watches is actually called the Oyster Perpetual, and it represents Rolex’s oldest and longest-running offering.